janotav/ali-idea-plugin/README.md

 Building
 --------

-Both supported Intellij versions (12.1.1 and 13) need to be present for the build process to complete.
+ * Both supported Intellij versions (12.1.1 and 13) need to be present for the build process to complete.
+ * Requires Ant (for dependency extraction) and Maven (for actual build).
+If maven is not present on the system path, append "-Dmaven.executable=/path/to/maven/bin/mvn" when executing ant commands described bellow.

 First you need to populate your local maven repository with Intellij IDEA libraries that are not available in the public maven repository.
-Convenience ANT script is provided to simplify this task.
+Convenience Ant script is provided to simplify this task.

 ```
     $ ant install-sdk -DIDEA_HOME=<Idea Community 12.1.1 Home>